Dmytro32/lab1/README.md

 # lab1
-1. Use gitclone to doenload repository
+1. Use git clone to download repository